viviag/viviag.io/index.md

 If you managed to find it and have something to say (fix me, ask me etc.), please don't hesitate to do it in [issues](https://github.com/viviag/viviag.io/issues) of the underlying Github repo or using contacts written on the [links page](/links.html).

 Texts here are formally [licensed](LICENSE.html).
 In essense – use as you wish but provide reference.
 I do not control usage of these texts though, so it's a matter of politeness.
-**Warning**: I edit everything here, any post can be seriously changed over time as I my views update.
+**Warning**: I edit everything here, any post can be seriously changed over time as my views update.
 If you want to refer to specific fixed version, please refer with respect to [commit history](https://github.com/viviag/viviag.io/commits/main).